ControlSystemStudio/phoebus/app/save-and-restore/app/doc/index.rst

 The bottom-right pane in the search tool shows all saved filters, which can be edited or deleted.
 If a filter is edited and saved it under the same name, user will be prompted whether to overwrite as filter names must be unique.

-In the tree view user may select to enable and chose a saved filter:
+In the tree view user may select chose a saved filter, e.g. match on configuration nodes only.

 .. image:: images/filter-highlight.png

-Nodes in the tree view matching a filter will be highlighted, i.e. non-matching items are not hidden from the view.
+Nodes matching the filter are highlighted by rendering non-matching items as if disabled.
+Note however that user may still interact with non-matching items.

 **NOTE:** When selecting a filter in the tree view, only matching items already present in the view will be highlighted.
 There may be additional nodes matching the current filter, but these will be rendered and highlighted only when their parent nodes